Read about the Philips CPAP Recall Read More

 Get Cozy with a Weighted Blanket

 If you are looking to familiarize yourself with this trendy type of blanket, here’s the fluff-free truth.
 As the name suggests, weighted blankets are designed to be heavier than the average cover.
 Designed as either a throw or duvet, they can be made with heavy materials integrated into the fabric or inserted into an inner layer.
+Some popular designs include chunky knit blankets that offer a cozy, sweater-like feel.

 Some versions use glass beads, plastic pellets, or chains – in place of feathers or fiberfill – to add weight.
 By separating the blanket into sections, the weight is evenly distributed independently of someone’s position underneath.
 They usually weigh between 10 and 30 pounds in total.
+A cotton weighted blanket is another popular option, known for its breathability and comfort.

 Do Weighted Blankets Equal Heavy Eyelids?